Earlyvale Gate railway station: History

 The station opened in June 1856 by the Peebles Railway.
 The station was situated on the west side of an unnamed minor road.
-James Hay Mackenzie, son of the Peebles Railway director William Forbes Mackenzie, wrote to the PR board on behalf of a friend, George Dundas, who was planning to move his family into a house in Earlyvale Gate.
-He requested that trains should stop at the level crossing for the Dundas family to use them.
-He asked the PR to either build a station or provide morning and evening trains to stop at the crossing.
-In return, Dundas promised to bring goods traffic on the line with his family and friends bringing in the revenue from the line.
-The PR board refused to build a station for one family but they agreed to stop the trains at the level crossing in the morning and evening, but only if William bought a season ticket from to Edinburgh.
+James Hay Mackenzie, son of the Peebles Railway director William Forbes Mackenzie, He wrote to the PR board on behalf of a friend, George Dundas, who was planning to move his family into a house at Earlyvale Gate.
+In his request, he asked that trains be made to stop at the level crossing for the Dundas family’s use, proposing either the construction of a station or the provision of morning and evening stops.
+In return, Dundas promised to generate goods traffic on the line through his family and associates.

+The PR board declined to build a station for a single household but agreed to have trains stop at the crossing in the morning and evening, on the condition that William purchase a season ticket. to Edinburgh.
 Arrangements were made to stop the trains on Tuesday, Wednesday and Thursday (the market days).
 Any passengers had to inform the gatekeeper at Earlyvale so they could hoist the red stop signal and returning passengers had to notify the guard at Leadburn.
 The station was closed to passengers on 28 February 1857.